CSF flow studies

-Note, when referring to CSF flow in the setting on imaging we are referring to pulsatile to-and-fro flow due to vascular pulsations rather than bulk transport of CSF (the mechanism by which produced CSF is absorbed, via absorption at arachnoid granulations and via the glymphatic pathway).
+Note, when referring to CSF flow in the context of imaging we are referring to pulsatile to-and-fro flow due to vascular pulsations rather than bulk transport of CSF (the mechanism by which secreted CSF circulates through the CNS via the glymphatic pathway with absorption at arachnoid granulations).
 The latter is too slow to be easily assessed clinically.

 Importantly, the expected velocity of flow needs to be taken into account if aliasing artefacts are to be avoided.
 This expected velocity is stated as velocity encoding (VENC) and is stated in cm/s.
 Typical CSF flow is 5-8 cm/s.
 In patients with hyperdynamic circulation much higher velocities can be encountered relying on higher VENCs (up to 25 cm/s) 1.